Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Introduction

-The passage from Fukaya categories to graded gentle algebras has a counterpart in the other direction.
+The passage from Fukaya categories to graded gentle algebras via generators has a counterpart in the other direction.
 To every proper or homologically smooth graded gentle algebra $A$ one can associate a graded marked surface $\Sigma_A$ \cite{LekiliPolishchukGentle, OpperPlamondonSchroll}.
-In the homologically smooth case, this yields an equivalence $\Fuk(\Sigma_A)\simeq \Perf(A)$ and in the proper case, provides an equivalence between category $\Dfd{A}$ of dg $A$-modules with finite-dimensional cohomology and a (derived) completion of the Fukaya category of $\Sigma$ \cite{OpperPlamondonSchroll, BoothGoodbodyOpper}.
+In the homologically smooth case, this yields an equivalence $\Fuk(\Sigma_A)\simeq \Perf(A)$ and in the proper case, provides an equivalence between the category $\Dfd{A}$ of dg $A$-modules with finite-dimensional cohomology and a (derived) completion of $\Fuk(\Sigma_A)$ \cite{OpperPlamondonSchroll, BoothGoodbodyOpper}.
+If $A$ is proper and $\Sigma_A$ satisfies certain conditions, this completion agrees with $\Fuk(\Sigma_A)$ and $\Perf{A}$ can be viewed as a model for the infinitesimal Fukaya category of $\Sigma_A$.

 The following is our first main result and is stated in a simplified form.
 Throughout the entire paper we will work over a fixed field $\Bbbk$ and to simplify some arguments we will assume that its characteristic is different from $2$. \begin{Introthm}[{\Cref{cor: Theorem A} \& \Cref{cor: Theorem A (2)}}] Let $\Sigma$ be a graded marked surface and let $\Fuk(\Sigma)$ denote the associated partially wrapped Fukaya category.
 If $\operatorname{char} \Bbbk=0$ or $\Fuk(\Sigma)$ is homologically smooth and proper, there exists an isomorphism